Displaying 1 - 20 of 2212

 What can churches do to prevent modern slavery?

-Jackline Makena Mutuma is clergy with the Methodist Church in Kenya and a student at the Ecumenical Institute at the World Council of Churches (WCC) Ecumenical Institute at Bossey, where her current research is related to the intersection of modern day slavery and global warming.
+Jackline Makena Mutuma is a clergy with the Methodist Church in Kenya and a student at the World Council of Churches (WCC) Ecumenical Institute at Bossey, where her current research is related to the intersection of modern-day slavery and global warming.
 She was also recently elected as one of the vice moderators of the WCC Commission on Faith and Order.
 In a WCC interview, she reflects on the urgent issue of preventing modern slavery.

 WCC at peace dialogue table with UN Security Council in Colombia